baltpeter/thesis-mobile-consent-dialogs/docs/notes.md

         * up to 200 results (per category)
         * but for some reason `json.storePlatformData.lockup.results` only has 84 results with meta data
         * to access all IDs: `json.pageData.segmentedControl.segments[0].pageData.selectedChart.adamIds`
+* Android
+    * No (usable) API endpoint that I could find.
+Endpoint called by webpage is too cryptic.
+    * We could use external service (like `https://appfigures.com/_u/api/ranks/snapshots?category=100&country=DE&count=200&start=0&fields=results,id,entries,name,developer,developer_id,price,currency,storefront,vendor_identifier,category,subtype,timestamp,total_count` or `https://sensortower.com/api/android/rankings/get_category_rankings?category=all&country=DE&date=<date>T00:00:00.000Z&device=MOBILE&limit=300&offset=0`) but luckily we don't have to.
+    * While very much hidden, the web version of the Play Store does have top charts for each category (`https://play.google.com/store/apps/top/category/<category_id>?gl=DE`).
+There, you have to click on the "Top for €0" link (we can't generate that ourselves).
+We can scrape those (after bypassing the infinite scrolling).
+* Top apps for Android and iOS collected on 2022-03-22.
+    * iOS
+        * With all found apps: Apps before deduplication: 5205, Apps after deduplication: 4968
+        * Top 100 per category: Apps before deduplication: 2605, Apps after deduplication: 2486
+    * Android
+        * With all found apps: Apps before deduplication: 6970, Apps after deduplication: 6817
+        * Top 100 per category: Apps before deduplication: 3500, Apps after deduplication: 3421

 ### Better method for aquiring IPAs